 $kubectl get node

-In this article, the details to install and configure Kubernets cluster on AWS has been provided.
+In this article, the details to install and configure Kubernets on AWS Cloud has been provided.

 Transformation consultant with a broad experience on Blockchain, Agile-DevOps, Containerisation, Cloud Architecture, Microservices.